aFarkas/remote-list/README.md

 A callback function which can be used to enhance the rendered markup for a suggestion item.
 This works only in conjunction with [webshims](https://github.com/aFarkas/webshim).

-The callback function should return HTML markup for the given option recieves the following arguments:
+The callback function should return HTML markup for the given option receives the following arguments:

 * The value string, which should be used to represent the value for the suggestion
 * The label string (can be empty), which should be used to represent the label for the suggestion